-Tamarind seeds aren’t necessarily difficult to germinate, and they don’t necessarily need a “How To Germinate Tamarind Seeds” article per se, but without special treatment you can wait a long time for Tamarind seeds to become imbibed and germinate.
+Tamarind seeds aren’t necessarily difficult to germinate, and they don’t necessarily need a “How To Germinate Tamarind Seeds” article per se, but without special treatment you can wait a long time for Tamarind seeds to germinate.
 Typical germination can take months.
-The longer a seed sits in soil, the greater the chance it will rot, become the victim of a pest, the germination rates will be unpredictable, and if your garden isn’t organized it will simply use up space, and maybe even be forgotten.
+The longer a seed sits in soil, the greater the chance it will rot or become the victim of a pest.
+Natural germination can be unpredictable, so we help things along.

-Our preferred method can reduce the process to less than two weeks, and provide instant gratification.
+Our germination method can reduce the process to less than two weeks, and provide some quick gratification.
 We like that, and often times its not something we get from a garden.

 To speed the process and improve germination rates, scald the the seeds by pouring hot water over them.
-We mean Hot!, as in water that has been brought up to a boil.
+We mean Hot!, as in water that has been brought up to temperatures just shy of a boil.
 Let the seeds soak in a small amount of the hot water(less than 4 ounces), until the water is room temperature again.
 The outer seed coat should soften and a layer begin to slough off.
-This may not be immediately apparent, and will require a few repeat treatments.
+This may not be immediately apparent, and will require repeat treatments.

 Repeat the process a few more times until a sublayer of seed has been exposed, or can easily be exposed by removing the seed coat with your fingers.
 Using an electric tea kettle greatly speeds the process.
 Caution should be taken not to scald a seed that has no seed coat, or one that can easily be removed, or you will effectively cook and sterilize seed.

-Let the seeds, with removed seed coats, sit in a final soak of room temperature water.
+Let the seeds, clean of seed coats, sit in a final soak of room temperature water.
 The soak should only last a few hours, growth hormones, Superthrive, or other seed treatments can be added for this final soak.